lynnwillems/Biomarker-Identification-Proteomics-Data/README.md

 This script is designed to analyze proteomic data obtained through DIA-Analyst, a web-based tool for data-independent acquisition (DIA) proteomics: https://analyst-suites.org/apps/dia-analyst/.
 The pipeline requires three input datasets:

-**1. Original (Non-Imputed) Dataset:** This dataset was used to filter proteins with >10% missing values across samples are excluded from downstream analysis (tabular .csv or .tsv file).
+**1. Original (Non-Imputed) Dataset:**
+- This dataset was used to filter proteins with >10% missing values across samples are excluded from downstream analysis (tabular .csv or .tsv file).
 Rows were protein identifiers and colums were different samples.

-**2. Imputed Dataset:** Same structure as the original dataset, but missing values are imputed (e.g., using DIA-Analyst’s internal methods).
+**2. Imputed Dataset:**
+- Same structure as the original dataset, but missing values are imputed (e.g., using DIA-Analyst’s internal methods).
 Original data can be used without imputation.

+**3. Secretome Reference Dataset:**
+- To annotate or filter for secreted proteins among the identified biomarkers.
+Source of secretome data set is Uhlén, M. et al. (2019).
+The human secretome.
+Science Signaling, 12. (https://doi.org/10.1126/scisignal.aaz0274)

+# Output
+This script is designed to analyze proteomic data obtained through DIA-Analyst, a web-based tool for data-independent acquisition (DIA) proteomics: https://analyst-suites.org/apps/dia-analyst/.
+The pipeline requires three input datasets:

+**1. Excluded proteins:**
+- The script filters out proteins with >10% missing values using the original (non-imputed) dataset:

+**2. List of differential proteins:**
+- After repeated analysis across 50 random splits, the script identifies consistently significant biomarkers that are either upregulated or downregulated across all comparisons (mixed-direction genes are excluded).

+**3. List differential protein in secretome:**
+- The script matches identified biomarkers to the human secretome (Uhlén et al., 2019) for biological interpretation.

+**4. Validation:**
-**3. Secretome Reference Dataset:** To annotate or filter for secreted proteins among the identified biomarkers.
+- To annotate or filter for secreted proteins among the identified biomarkers.
 Source of secretome data set is Uhlén, M. et al. (2019).
 The human secretome.
 Science Signaling, 12. (https://doi.org/10.1126/scisignal.aaz0274)